danieldandre/js-practice/week5/exercises.md

 1. Create an array of favoriteNumbers containing at least 5 numbers.
 2. Create an array of colors containing strings.
 3. Try mixing types in favoriteNumbers — does TS allow it?
+A: Nope
 4. Create a mixed array userData that contains both strings and numbers.